Here you'll find answers to the most popular heat pump questions

 What is a Heat Pump for?

 A heat pump is the latest technology for heating your house using radiators and underfloor heating.
 Home heating always follows the most readily available energy.
 In the years up to the 1970s coal was in cheap and plentiful supply so coal fires and back boilers were the way to heat your house.
-In the 1970s gas became cheap and widely available so the gas boilers took off, this was helped enormously by cheap gas from the North Sea.
-The latest cheap energy source is renewable electricity from Wind and solar panels.
+In the 1970s gas became cheap and widely available so the gas boilers took off.
+The latest cheap energy source is renewable electricity from wind and solar panels.
 This is driving the heating industry into efficient electric heating systems.

 Does it do hot water as well?